-In an HA cluster, identical dongles must be connected to the Primary Supervisor and Secondary Supervisor.
 When starting an HA cluster, the cluster units should be started in the following order:

-- 1. The Primary Supervisor should be started first with one of the two HA dongles installed.
-At the time the Primary Supervisor is started, the system with the Secondary Supervisor installed should be up and have the matching HA dongle installed.
-Otherwise, the Primary Supervisor will not start. - 2.
-The Secondary Supervisor should be started next. - 3.
-The Media Test Units should be started one by one after both the Primary Supervisor and Secondary Supervisor are started.
+- 1. Primary Supervisor

+- 2. Secondary Supervisor

+- 3. Media Test Units: these should be started one by one after both the Primary Supervisor and Secondary Supervisor are started